 Information Systems for Business

 Students learn about online business applications.
 They study the process, output and input of various business systems.
 The course includes a case study, which focuses on payroll transactions, disbursements, receipts payable and sales processing.
-Students may take this course in Summer 2016.

 System Configuration Using SAP

 Students receive hands-on experience with enterprise systems.
 Topics covered include implementation, configuration and design.
 Students also learn how to deploy an ERP system in a modern business environment.
-This course becomes available in the Summer of 2016.

 Governors State University